jcawley5/architecture-center/docs/ref-arch/RA0004/2-azure-data-integration/readme.md

   category_index: []
 title: Integration with Azure data sources
 description: >-
-  Data from Azure platform data services can be seamlessly integrated and harmonized with both SAP and non-SAP data using SAP Datasphere's robust data fabric architecture.
+  Data from Microsoft Fabric analytics platform can be seamlessly integrated and harmonized with both SAP and non-SAP data using SAP Datasphere's robust data fabric architecture.
 This architecture facilitates the unification of disparate data sources, enabling comprehensive data modeling and analytics.